juandavidGF/torre/task.md

 * Add extra 'secret functionality' ...

 # DOING
-* Update to NuxtJs and tailwindCSS
+* Create a route to skill list of especific user

 # DONE
 * search a specific people for name search (curl)
 * understand how to work other endpoints
 * consume basic data since frontend via serverless function
 * Search for a user name and show a list of results
+* Configurate tailwindcss

 # Interesting topics to develop